Healthy Cheeseburger Soup is loaded with vegetables yet heavy on decadent flavor. You will go back for bowl after bowl of this cheesy soup!

 Directions

-1. Add a few inches of water to a large soup pot or Dutch oven then place a steamer basket inside.
-Turn heat to high to bring water to a boil then add cauliflower to basket, place a lid on top, turn the heat down to medium, and steam until cauliflower is tender, 5-6 minutes.
-Scoop cauliflower into a blender then pour out liquid from pot and set aside.
+• Add a few inches of water to a large soup pot or Dutch oven then place a steamer basket inside.
+Turn the heat to high to bring the water to a boil then add the cauliflower to the basket, place a lid on top, turn the heat down to medium, and steam until the cauliflower is tender, 5-6 minutes.
+Scoop the cauliflower into a blender then pour out the liquid from the pot and set aside.

-2. To the blender add 1/2 cup chicken broth, nutritional yeast (if using), and salt then blend until cauliflower is velvety.
-Set aside (can be done ahead of time.)
+• To the blender add 1/2 cup chicken broth, nutritional yeast (if using), and salt then blend until the cauliflower is velvety smooth.
+Set aside.

-3. Place the soup pot over medium-high heat then add ground beef.
-Season with seasoned salt and pepper then saute until beef is cooked through.
+• Place the soup pot over medium-high heat then add the ground beef.
+Season with seasoned salt and pepper then saute until the beef is cooked through.
 Scoop into a bowl then set aside.

-4. Turn heat down to medium then melt butter inside pot.
-Add shallots, celery, and carrots, season with homemade seasoned salt and pepper, then saute until vegetables are tender, placing a lid on the pot if vegetables are taking too long to soften.
-About halfway through the softening process, add dried basil, parsley, and dill then continue to saute.
+• Turn the heat down to medium then melt the butter inside the pot.
+Add the shallots, celery, and carrots, season with homemade seasoned salt and pepper, then saute until the vegetables are tender, 8-10 minutes, placing a lid on top of the pot if the vegetables are taking too long to soften.
+Halfway through the softening process, add dried basil, parsley, and dill then continue to saute.

-5. Add 2-1/2 cups chicken broth, potatoes, and cooked ground beef then turn heat up to high to bring broth to a boil.
-Place a lid on top, turn heat down to medium-low, then simmer until potatoes are tender, 10-12 minutes.
-Stir in blended cauliflower mixture and milk then bring soup back up to a bubble.
+• Add 2-1/2 cups chicken broth, potatoes, and cooked ground beef to the pot then turn the heat up to high to bring the liquid to a simmer.
+Place a lid on top, turn the heat down to low, then simmer until the potatoes are tender, 10-12 minutes.
+Remove the lid then stir in the blended cauliflower mixture and milk, and bring the soup back up to a simmer.

-6. Remove pot from heat then add shredded cheese in three batches, stirring until completely smooth and melted before adding the next batch.
-Let soup sit and thicken for 10 minutes then add up to 1 cup additional broth if needed (save any extra for reheating,) add more salt and/or pepper if necessary, and then serve with toppings.
+• Remove the pot from the heat then add the shredded cheese in three batches, stirring until completely smooth and melted before adding the next batch.
+Let the soup sit and thicken for 10 minutes then add up to 1 cup additional broth if needed (save any extra for reheating,) add more salt and/or pepper if necessary, and then serve with toppings.

 Notes